 (d) place the document or documents in a separate packet.

-34. Declaration of identity but no ballot paper (Public and Patient Constituency) – Where the returning officer receives a declaration of identity if required but no ballot paper, the returning officer is to –
+34. Declaration of identity but no ballot paper (Public and Patients' Constituency) – Where the returning officer receives a declaration of identity if required but no ballot paper, the returning officer is to –

 (a) mark the declaration of identity “disqualified”,